qwewqa/sonolus.py-prev/README.md

 # sonolus.py
-An ergonomic Python library for writing Sonolus engines.
+A high-level Python library for writing Sonolus engines.

 ## WIP
 This project is a work in progress.